 Harvard Extension School Virtual Job Fair

-Each spring CARC hosts our own job fair for Harvard Extension School degree candidates and alumni only.
-Past participants have included HubSpot, State Street Corporation, GEICO, EMD Serono, Inc., the Museum of Fine Arts, Peace Corps, and The Nature Conservancy.
+Each spring CARC hosts our own job fair for Harvard Extension School admitted degree candidates, alumni, and certificate students only.
+Past participants have included Santader Bank, GEICO, EMD Serono, Inc., the Museum of Fine Arts, Peace Corps, and The Nature Conservancy.
 At this educational and career-focused event you network with over 20 companies in an intimate setting to learn about job and internship opportunities.
 Come prepared with your 15-second pitch and plenty of resumes.
 Also, be sure to dress for success.
-The next job fair will be held Thursday, March 8, 2018 at the Sheraton Commander Hotel.
+The next job fair will be held Thursday, March 14, 2019 at the Sheraton Commander Hotel.
 Invitations will be sent via email.